himmAllRight/himmAllRight-source/content/post/disable-seafile-notifications-gnome40.md

 Reloaded](https://extensions.gnome.org/extension/2890/tray-icons-reloaded/).
 So,
-to install it, open up the page in [Firefox](https://www.mozilla.org/en-US/firefox/new/?redirect_source=firefox-com), and click the slider tab on the top right of the page, to switch it from `OFF` to `ON`.
+to install it, open up the page in [Firefox](https://www.mozilla.org/en-US/firefox/new/?redirect_source=firefox-com), and click the slider tab on the top right, to switch it from `OFF` to `ON`.

 *Note: If this is the first extension being installed, Firefox may ask you to install a plugin.
 This is normal.
 Just hit accept and it will do it for you.*